Model Reprogramming: Resource-Efficient Cross-Domain Machine Learning: Model Reprogramming Framework

 \paragraph{Output mapping layer.} There are two major approaches to realizing the output mapping layer.
 The first approach is \textit{source-target label mapping}, by specifying a many-to-one surjective mapping $h: \cY_\cS \mapsto \cY_\cT$ from source class labels to target class labels.
 Take the example of reprogramming an ImageNet pre-trained source model for autism spectrum disorder (ASD) classification based on brain-region correlation graphs, the source label subset \{Tench,Goldfish,Hammerhead\} can be assigned to the target label \{ASD\}, and another non-overlapping source label subset can be assigned to the other target label \{non-ASD\}.
 The prediction probability of a target class $t \in \cY_{\cT}$ on an input-transformed data sample $\xt_\cT$ in \eqref{eqn_input_transform} is the average prediction probability of the source labels specified by $h$ and $f_\cS$.
 Mathematically, let $\cB \subset \cY_{\cS}$ denote the subset of source labels mapping to the target label $t \in \cY_{\cT}$.
 Then, the class prediction of $t$ is the aggregated prediction based on $f_\cS$ over the assigned source labels, which is defined as

 where $|\cB|$ denotes the number of labels in $\cB$.
-In \cite{tsai2020transfer}, the authors show that frequency-based greedy label mapping based on original responses before training can improve reprogramming performance when compared with random label mapping.
+In \cite{tsai2020transfer}, the authors show that frequency-based greedy label mapping based on original responses before training can improve reprogramming performance when compared with random label mapping. \cite{chen2023understanding} further shows that iterative greedy mapping gives better results.
 Moreover, assigning more (but non-overlapping) source labels to a target label can also improve the final performance.
 Instead of using pre-specified label mapping, one can also learn a label mapping function $h$ by treating it as an optimal label assignment problem.

-The second approach is \textit{adding a trainable dense layer} (linear head) with a set of trainable parameters $\omega$ between the source model's output of dimension $K_\cS$ (or the model's penultimate output) and the target model's output of dimension $K_\cT$, such as in \cite{kloberdanz2021improved,hambardzumyan2021warp}.
+The second approach is \textit{adding a trainable dense layer} (linear head) with a set of trainable parameters $\omega$ between the source model's output of dimension $K_\cS$ (or the model's penultimate output) and the target model's output of dimension $K_\cT$, such as in \cite{kloberdanz2021improved,hambardzumyan2021warp,arifreprogrammable}.